Rogdham/pyzstd/index.rst

     This function is very similar to `bz2.open() <https://docs.python.org/3/library/bz2.html#bz2.open>`_ / `gzip.open() <https://docs.python.org/3/library/gzip.html#gzip.open>`_ / `lzma.open() <https://docs.python.org/3/library/lzma.html#lzma.open>`_ functions in Python standard library.

-    The *filename* argument can be an existing `file object <https://docs.python.org/3/glossary.html#term-file-object>`_ to wrap, or the name of the file to open (as a ``str``, ``bytes`` or `path-like <https://docs.python.org/3/glossary.html#term-path-like-object>`_ object).
+    The *filename* parameter can be an existing `file object <https://docs.python.org/3/glossary.html#term-file-object>`_ to wrap, or the name of the file to open (as a ``str``, ``bytes`` or `path-like <https://docs.python.org/3/glossary.html#term-path-like-object>`_ object).
 When wrapping an existing file object, the wrapped file will not be closed when the returned file object is closed.

-    The *mode* argument can be any of "r", "rb", "w", "wb", "x", "xb", "a" or "ab" for binary mode, or "rt", "wt", "xt", or "at" for text mode.
+    The *mode* parameter can be any of "r", "rb", "w", "wb", "x", "xb", "a" or "ab" for binary mode, or "rt", "wt", "xt", or "at" for text mode.
 The default is "rb".

-    If in reading mode (decompression), the *level_or_option* argument can only be a ``dict`` object, that represents decompression option.
+    If in reading mode (decompression), the *level_or_option* parameter can only be a ``dict`` object, that represents decompression option.
 It doesn't support ``int`` type compression level in this case.

     In binary mode, a :py:class:`ZstdFile` object is returned.